TheDuckCow/godot-road-generator/docs/getting-started.md

 ## Step 2: Enable the plugin

-1. Got to the Project menu > Project Settings.
+1. Go to the Project menu > Project Settings.
 1. Select the Plugins tab
 1. Enable the road-generator plugin